monero-project/monero/README.md

 ```

 A helper script is in contrib/tor/monero-over-tor.sh.
 It assumes Tor is installed
-already, and runs Tor and Monero with the right configuration.
+already, and runs Tor and Funero with the right configuration.

 ### Using Tor on Tails